GeoscienceAustralia/arcpyGeodesicDensifier/README.md

 # GeodesicDensifier
-QGIS plugin to densify geometries along geodesic lines
+ESRI python toolbox to densify geometries along geodesic lines

 ### License
 This software is licensed using Creative Commons 4.0 International (see [LICENSE file](LICENSE.md)).